The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • Verify the amount matches

 If a payment is missing, log into your state subsidy portal and check the payment status.
 Was it denied?
 Is it pending?
-This is crucial child care subsidy accounting work that protects your revenue stream.
+This is the part of your child care billing audit that protects your revenue stream the most.

 Step 4: Review Your Aging Report (20 minutes)

-Afterward, look at every invoice that’s 7+ days overdue.
+Look at every invoice that is 7 or more days overdue.
 For each one, ask:

 • Did the family actually pay but someone forgot to record it?